xkolek1/ostravskypinec/README.md

 The website runs on simple HTML/CSS/JS

 **Structure:**
-- `pages` - had to be removed due to linking difference between local and github -> pages in the root repository for now
 - `index.html` – home page
 - `components/` – reusable header, footer, sponsors, sidebar...
+- `pages/` - had to be removed due to linking difference between local and github -> pages in the root repository for now
 - `assets/` – images, css, js, fonts
   - `js/`
       - `include.js` - needs to be linked for using `components/`, accepts id="$component"-placeholder